omgnetwork/dev-portal/docs/blockchain-design.md

 * In-flight exit

 ##### Regular exit
-May be used by UTXOs that have the transaction that created them included in a known position, in a ChildChain that is valid up to that point.
+May be used by UTXOs that have the transaction that created them included in a known position, in a child chain that is valid up to that point.

-Any Ethereum address that can prove possession of funds (UTXO) on the ChildChain can submit a request to exit.
+Any Ethereum address that can prove possession of funds (UTXO) on the child chain can submit a request to exit.

-Proof involves showing the transaction that contains the UTXO as output, and proving that the transaction is included in one of the submitted ChildChain blocks.
+Proof involves showing the transaction that contains the UTXO as output, and proving that the transaction is included in one of the submitted child chain blocks.

-However, additional attestation is required to allow withdrawal of funds from the RootChain contract; the submitted (proven) exit request must still withstand achallenge period,when it can be challenged by anyone who can provide evidence that the exited UTXO has been spent.
+However, additional attestation is required to allow withdrawal of funds from the root chain contract; the submitted (proven) exit request must still withstand achallenge period,when it can be challenged by anyone who can provide evidence that the exited UTXO has been spent.

 Evidence consists of a signed transaction, showing the spending of the exiting UTXO, regardless of its inclusion.